Team5901/CougarBench/README.md

 # CougarBench
-This repo contains basic example code that can be run on our test bench for illustrative purposes
+This repo contains basic example code that can be run on our test bench for illustrative purposes.

-# Program flow
+# Program flow - How to program a motor command and tie it to a controller button
 - Controllers, buttons, and their associated commands are defined in **RobotContainer.java.**
      XboxController Controller1 = new XboxController(0);
          new JoystickButton(Controller1, Button.kA.value)